Defense strategies that succeed. The dedicated legal defense you deserve.

 Protective Orders, Workplace Violence Restraining Orders, and No Contact Orders

-Protective orders, as described by Judicial Conference of Indiana, play a major part in many of the stalking cases prosecuted in Indiana.
+Protective orders, as described by the Judicial Conference of Indiana, play a major part in many of the stalking cases prosecuted in Indiana.
 These are orders issued by a court to protect people from domestic or family violence, stalking or sex offenses.
 It requires the respondent (the accused offender) to stay away from the party requesting the order.
 On the other hand, a no contact order is often ordered by a judge upon a prosecutor’s request.
 It imposes reasonable restrictions on the activities, movements, associations, and residence of the defendant during the period of release and requires the defendant to refrain from any direct or indirect contact with the individual.

 On the other hand, workplace violence restraining orders under Ind.
 Code § 34-26-6-6 are available to an employer if one of his or her employees is a victim of abuse, and the employer can request it even if no violence has occurred at the workplace.
 The employer can request this order from a court if the employee has experienced violence that occurred at the workplace or a credible threat of violence.
 This may include repeated incidents of following or stalking the employee to or from the place of work, entering the employee’s workplace, following the employee during work hours, or making phone calls to an employee during his or her work hours.

-If you were charged with stalking in Indianapolis or anywhere in the Central Indiana area, you must contact an experienced criminal defense attorney immediately.
+If you were charged with stalking in Indianapolis or anywhere in the Central Indiana area, you must contact an experienced criminal charges defense attorney immediately.
 It is a serious charge that can result in severe penalties, in addition to the incursions to your personal matters by the state.
-Call Eskew Law at (317) 974-0177 or submit our online consultation request form.
+Call Eskew Law or submit our online consultation request form.
 We will review your case, conduct a thorough investigation, and help you determine your best course of action.